plausible/website/_articles/data_policy.md

 ## First thing first: What we collect and what we use it for

+We do not track people across their devices and across websites and apps that they visit.
+All the data is isolated to a single day, single website and single device only.
+There is no way to know whether the same person visits a site from more than one device or visits another website.
+See here [the full list of what makes Plausible a privacy-first web analytics tool](https://plausible.io/privacy-focused-web-analytics).

 The goal of Plausible is to track overall trends in your website traffic, it is not to track individual visitors.
+We do not use cookies.
+We do not generate any persistent identifiers.
 We don’t collect or store any personal or identifiable data.
 All of the data that we do collect is aggregated data only and it has no personal information.

+By using Plausible Analytics, all the site measurement is carried out absolutely anonymously.
 We measure only the most essential data points and nothing else.
 All the metrics we do collect fit on one single page.
 Here is the complete list of what we collect and store about your website visitors:

 | Data point | Example | Comment |
 |---|---|---|---|---|